Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we delve into the theoretical underpinnings of LLMs, demonstrating that contemporary LLMs, primarily constructed with Transformer architectures, embody concrete manifestations of the UAT.
-The remarkable generalization prowess exhibited by LLMs is attributed to their MHA modules, which enable the adaptation to and approximation of diverse functions based on the presented input data.
+In this paper, we delve into the theoretical underpinnings of LLMs, demonstrating that contemporary LLMs, primarily constructed with Transformer architectures, embody concrete manifestations of the DUAT.
+The remarkable generalization prowess exhibited by LLMs is attributed to their MHA modules and residual operation, which enable the adaptation to approximate diverse functions based on the presented input data.
 Contextual interaction emerges as a paramount capability for LLMs, manifesting such abilities as ICL, instruction following, and contextual reasoning.
-These competencies are enabled by the Transformer's innate capacity to learn from context.
+These competencies are enabled by the Transformer's MHA to learn from context.

 Expanding upon this understanding, we have provided a rigorous theoretical grounding for key techniques employed in LLMs, including LoRA for efficient fine-tuning and pruning for model compression, elucidating their effectiveness through the lens of the UAT.
-By leveraging the theoretical framework provided by the UAT, not only can existing methodologies be explained but also avenues for the future evolution of LLMs are illuminated.
+By leveraging the theoretical framework provided by the DUAT, not only can existing methodologies be explained but also avenues for the future evolution of LLMs are illuminated.